 In 1857, a group of settlers from Davenport, Iowa, supported by banking interests set out to find and start a settlement located within an area named by French fur traders as "La Grande Isle", an island in the Platte River.
 The group of settlers arrived at their destination and began their settlement on July 4, 1857.
 In the spring of 1866, the Union Pacific surveyors laid out and platted a town called Grand Island on the north side of the Platte River, but decided to keep the name of Grand Island as a place name.
 Around this time, Grand Island had a population of 500.
 By July of 1868, the Union Pacific Railroad had extended west to Grand Island.
 This railroad and the Overland Route contributed to significant growth for Grand Island.
-At that time, gold had been discovered at Pike's Peak in Colorado.
-Thousands of people traveled to Western states in seek of great fortune.
-Everything that Grand Island sold was offered at high prices, bringing financial gain for its merchants.
 By 1870, the census reported that Grand Island's population had grown to 1,057 people.
 Grand Island was later incorporated as the County's first city on November 28, 1872.